 The number of record and play channels for a given configuration is defined in the Channels tab, in the Base settings.
-See section "Base Settings" on page 95.
+See section "Base Settings" on page 141.

-The number of play and record channels available may differ depending on the configurations running on the XT2+ server:
+The number of play and record channels available may differ depending on the chassis and on the configurations running on the XT3 server: